nandisha-devops-core-concepts/cloud-devops-foundations/Core-Docker_concepts /README.md

-# Day 2: Write Your First Dockerfile, and Push to Docker Hub
+# Write Your First Dockerfile, and Push to Docker Hub